Tyro and Square are two competing payment platforms with similar offerings.

 Alternatives: Australia’s best EFTPOS machines for a small business

-There’s quite a big difference in how these two businesses operate.
-Square has consistently offered no lock-in contracts and no monthly fees for its customers.
-Tyro, on the other hand, still charges rental fees for its terminals, and these come with inevitable service fees.
-Let’s have a deeper look at how they compare:
+Square has consistently had no lock-in contracts or monthly fees for its customers.
+Tyro, on the other hand, still charges rental fees for its main terminal, but now offers fewer additional fees and one card reader to purchase.

 Contract lock-in | None | None |